 Personal loans are often unsecured, meaning you don’t need to provide collateral to get approved for funding.
-In contrast, lenders may require you to put up collateral for a business loan.
-However, many small business owners aren’t in a position to offer up assets, such as the following, to secure funding:
+In contrast, lenders may require you to put up collateral for a business loan; these assets can include the following:

 - Personal vehicles

 If you can’t offer an item or an amount of cash to secure funding, consider turning to unsecured personal loans to get approved for a loan.